-Credit card companies often charge a balance transfer fee, which has to be disclosed, but is not always advertised.
+Credit card companies often charge a balance transfer fee, which has to be disclosed but is not always advertised.
 For some borrowers, the interest rate savings might not be worth the transfer fee.
 This is especially true if the borrower doesn’t have concrete plans to pay off their debt within the introductory period.

-Which brings up another important consideration: Credit card refinancing does not put any structure into place for the borrower to follow in order to fully pay off the credit card debt.
+This brings up another important consideration: Credit card refinancing does not put any structure into place for the borrower to follow in order to fully pay off the credit card debt.
 A borrower could just as easily continue making only the minimum payments and even add to the balance of the debt.

-If a borrower fails to pay off the credit card within the introductory low-interest period, the interest rate could skyrocket—sometimes to insanely high-interest rates (think: 25%).
+If a borrower fails to pay off the credit card within the introductory low-interest period, the interest rate could skyrocket—sometimes to insanely high interest rates (think: 25%).

 Also, a credit card’s rate is variable.
-Not only could the interest rate jump up after the introductory period, it has the potential to change even more thereafter.
+Not only could the interest rate jump up after the introductory period, but it also has the potential to change even more thereafter.
 Credit cards calculate their rates according to market rates.